COVID-19’s Influence on the Retail Industry

 Before recent events, ecommerce was already the fastest growing segment of retail.
 In 2019, ecommerce accounted for 56.9% of the entire growth of U.S. retail sales (according to Digital Commerce 360).
 According to forecasts by Retail Economics, online sales are expected to reach 53% of all purchases in the UK by 2028.
-However, it is likely that COVID-19 could accelerate this shift and with it, the need for technologies that allow retailers to maximize online opportunities in the most efficient, environmentally friendly and cost-effective way.
+However, it is likely that COVID-19 could accelerate this shift and with it, the need for technologies that allow retailers to maximise online opportunities in the most efficient, environmentally friendly and cost-effective way.

 Balancing people and technology

 Ecommerce activity is certainly on the rise, even in countries with traditional hesitance about online buying.
 However, many brands are still working through the technology needed to make true omnichannel commerce work.